Old Pulteney (Pronounced: Old PULT-nee)

 The two small spirit stills that were utilised at that time were later replaced by a single, larger still.

-4) The Old Pulteney whisky became an important part of the 'Ballantines' blends.
+4) The Old Pulteney whisky became an important part of the 'Ballantines' blends at some point.

-5) The lawyer R. Cumming who bought Old Pulteney in 1951 had bought Balblair distillery two years earlier.
+5) The lawyer R. Cumming who obtained Old Pulteney in 1951 had bought Balblair distillery two years earlier.

 6) In the north east of Scotland, girls are called "quines" and boys "louns".